0x5c4r3/jekyll-theme-console/_docs/2024-1-1-Port-Forward.markdown

 ```shell
 use multi/manage/autoroute
 ```
-set CMD audoadd and SESSION.
+set CMD audoadd and SESSION and
-and
 ```shell
 use auxiliary/server/socks_proxy
 ```